kamicut/fide-players/README.md

 - `index.html` is a simple HTML page that uses the API to display the list of players
 - The Datasette API is available at [https://fide-players.fly.dev/players](https://fide-players.fly.dev/players)
 - The HTML page is available at [https://kamicut.cc/fide-players/](https://kamicut.cc/fide-players/)
-- TODO: A Github Action to update the data daily
+- A Github Action is used to update the data weekly and deploy the API and HTML page

 ## Run locally